-String Serenade.
-It won't stop me from trying to find CD tweaks forever, but it makes me settle back with the player on 'repeat' Strange, this feeling of contentment, from a test record of all things!
-Jonathan Angel
+For me, the best track is from Dvorak's String Serenade.
+It won't stop me from trying to find CD tweaks forever, but it makes me settle back with the player on 'repeat'.
+Strange, this feeling of contentment, from a test record of all things!
+Jonathan Angel ROM COMPLETE SILENCE THE MID-

-ROM COMPLETE SILENCE THE MID-Atlantic voice declaims left and right channels, balance and phase. panics: what is 'out of phase'?
+Atlantic voice declaims left and right channels, balance and phase.
+Cat panics: what is 'out of phase'?
 To dive from this into Dvorak is a cold bath, albeit with the plug-hole open for the cellos to slide down.
-The bathroom acoustic expands to envelope Hildegard, proving that reverberation can improve even Tony Faulkner's phased array - or be enhanced
+The bathroom acoustic expands to envelope Hildegard, proving that reverberation can improve even Tony Faulkner's phased array - or be enhanced by it.

-Exit Hildegard, enter Queen of

-Sheba, as regal as ever and well ,

-spread out, if she will forgive 4

-ne.
-The transition to Vivaldi 3

-n Hampstead is almost

-mmediate, with the aulkner mikes pro- ducing no unnatu- ç

-aulkner mikes pro-

-ducing no unnatual histus.
-Just 8

-al hiatus.
-Just

-ering.

-al histus.
-Just pood engin- ering.

-1 To Be at 1
+Exit Hildegard, enter Queen of Sheba, as regal as ever and well spread out, if she will forgive me.
+The transition to Vivaldi PERandVAT Bedford in Hampstead is almost immediate, with the Faulkner mikes producing no unnatural hiatus.
+Just 10/000